WHAT IS?

 Because it is a one-of-a-kind service that delivers the best cold brew possible to your team from the best brand in any given city.

-If it is a good fit, I'll give the brand and blend a try so you can give them a try Kyoto drip style too.
+The brand and blend will then be researched so to determine feasibility so you can give them a try Kyoto drip style too.

-Because I've tried steeped coffee over and over throughout the last 2 decades and if dinosaurs ever developed and wore socks, that is 100 what steeped coffee tastes like.
+Because most places steep their cold brew so it is easy repeat the experience of the inferior, watered down flavor anywhere you go and if dinosaurs ever developed and wore socks, that is 100 what steeped coffee tastes like.

 Kyoto drip is just the better way to bring out the flavor and let the coffee breathe (period)